Center for

 IRB Language If Using REDCap eConsent

 Please adjust language to ensure it meets how you intend to use and store the eConsents.
-The eConsent needs to be updated yearly when with new stamped/dated consent forms during the continuing review process
+The eConsent needs to be updated whenever there is a new stamped/dated consent forms due to IRB approved amendment and annually at the continuing review/progress report approval.

 REDCap eConsent will be used to secure electronic signatures for adult participants, parents, legal guardians, children, witnesses, and study personnel.
 The REDCap eConsent will contain identical information as a paper consent and will have automatic archiving of signed consent documents with date and time stamps for audit purposes.
 PDF copies of the signed consent document can be generated to give to participants.
 Electronic consents will be stored in a file repository on the REDCap database system in a separate REDCap database not linked to any other REDCap databases or data.